 Blogging paid subscriptions

-With Wix, you can content lock blog posts similar to what Mark Manson does on his massive personal development blog.
+With Wix, you can content lock blog posts.
 That means you can have some blog posts be available for free that can get indexed in search engines, and other blog post you can hide behind a paywall.

 So over time, you can potentially build up a large audience that pays a monthly subscription to get access to your private blog posts.
 We find this feature really impressive and something that still is quite clunky to do with WordPress.